Russell Henry Chittenden: Career

 He was professor of physiological chemistry at Yale from 1882 to 1922.
 He was director of the Sheffield Scientific School from 1898-1922.
 He was also professor of physiology at the Yale School of Medicine starting in 1900.
 From 1898 to 1903 he was also a lecturer on physiological chemistry at Columbia University, New York.
 He was a founding member of the American Physiological Society in 1887 and served as its president from 1895 to 1904.
 He was a member of the Connecticut Academy of Arts and Sciences.
 In 1904, he was elected as a member of the American Philosophical Society.

 He was the author of Digestive Proteolysis and Physiological Economy in Nutrition (New York, 1905).
 During World War I, Professor Chittenden was a member of the Advisory Committee on Food Utilization and also a member of the Executive Committee of the National Research Council.
 He is often called the "father of American biochemistry."
 His home in New Haven is a National Historic Landmark.

 Chittenden advocated a low-protein diet.

+Russell Henry Chittenden Prize

+An annual tradition during Yale College Class Day, the Russell Henry Chittenden Prize is "awarded to the graduating senior in the natural sciences or in mathematics who ranks highest in scholarship."
+This award was originally given to the highest ranking graduate earning a degree in the Bachelor of the Sciences.
+Thornton Leigh Page, Andrew M. Gleason, Murray Gerstenhaber, Howard Zimmerman, Guido Calabresi, Jonathan Wahl, Edward Hundert, and Nicholas Christakis have received this award.